symbol-os/symbol-os-promo/README.md

 # Symbolverse

-*A deterministic symbolic checker for explicit workflows*
+*A symbolic checker for explicit workflows*

 ---